Real Name | Martin John Christopher Freeman |

 Fact Sheet

-- Wondering what Martin Freeman's full name is?
-Martin Freeman's full name is Martin John Christopher Freeman
+- Wondering what Martin Freeman's real name is?
+Martin Freeman's real name is Martin John Christopher Freeman

 - Martin Freeman's nationality is United Kingdom